rupakbera21/Indian-Cars/README.md

 In May 2023, the Indian car market witnessed the sale of approximately 3.34 Lakh passenger cars, marking a notable 13% increase compared to the previous year.
 The top 25 selling cars contributed to over 75% of the total cars sold in April 2023.

-## Libraries Used for Visualization
+## Libraries majorly Used for Visualization

 1. Seaborn
 2. Plotly